Suman-Jyoti-Phukan/Eco-Wiser/README.md

 ## Introduction

 Welcome to the Eco-Wiser project, a web application built using Vite, React, and Supabase.
 This project aims to provide an eco-friendly solution for managing notes and tasks.
-Plese note navbar is only for navigation purpose
+Plese note navbar is only for decoration purpose

 ## Prerequisites